muhamed-hassan/one_system_security_poc/README.md

 **`Ancient wisdom for kids:`**

-System is secured by design AKA wise 🧠 planning ✅ 💯 📝, so don't let [ignorants fagots 🤡 🎠 😼](https://en.wikipedia.org/wiki/Joker_(character)) do that.
+System is [secured](https://en.wikipedia.org/wiki/Security) 🛡 by design AKA wise 🧠 planning ✅ 💯 📝, so don't let [ignorants fagots 🤡 🎠 😼](https://en.wikipedia.org/wiki/Joker_(character)) do that.
 Just educate 📚 yourself well and keep practice as a habit.
 Close the door 🚪 💯 well behind you 😇.

 ***